 Turn rough feature ideas into structured product requirements documents with

 A product manager identifies an opportunity, discusses it in a meeting, and adds "write PRD" to their task list.
 Three weeks later, engineering asks where the spec is.
 The PM scrambles to document what has evolved through five conversations, two Slack threads, and a whiteboard session that nobody photographed.
-The PRD Generator compresses this documentation gap by converting rough inputs into structured requirements documents that engineering can actually build from.
+PRD Generator Agent compresses this documentation gap by converting rough inputs into structured requirements documents that engineering can actually build from.

-How the PRD Generator works
+How the PRD Generator Agent works

 Provide the agent with a feature description, target user, and known constraints.
 It produces a structured document containing a problem statement, proposed solution summary, user stories with acceptance criteria, technical requirements and dependencies, scope definition (what is included and explicitly what is not), success metrics, and open questions flagged for team discussion.
 The output lands in a ClickUp doc formatted to your team's PRD template with sections ready for collaborative editing.

-Why you need the PRD Generator
+Why you need the PRD Generator Agent

 PMs managing 3 or more features simultaneously who cannot dedicate half a day to each PRD will see the most meaningful compression.
 Engineering leads who receive underspecified requirements and spend their own time clarifying scope before development begins can use the agent's output as a forcing function for completeness.
 Early stage teams without a formal PM function can use this to establish a documentation standard that would otherwise require hiring.